shanep/shanep.github.io/docs/cs155/git-branching-and-merging.md

 - [Summary](https://git-scm.com/book/en/v2/Git-Branching-Summary)

-While the reading workload is less than other modules, these concepts are by far the most difficult to understand so take your time, it will be worth it!
+While the reading workload is less than other modules, these concepts are by far the most difficult to understand, so take your time.
+It will be worth it!

 ## Homework

-This section takes an estimated 3-4 hours
+This section takes an estimated 3-4 hours.

-- Complete the module reading Quiz (canvas)
+- Complete the module reading quiz (Canvas)
-- Complete the hands on lab (canvas)
+- Complete the hands-on lab (Canvas)

 ## Retrospective - Class Interaction